Preferences

 • Use the Webflow Figma plugin to import your Figma designs to Webflow

-This plugin will automatically convert your Figma designs to Webflow code, saving you a lot of time and effort.
+This plugin automatically converts your Figma designs to Webflow code, saving you a lot of time and effort.

 • Use Webflow's components to create reusable elements